 Oracle Linux and Oracle Virtualization are powerful open source foundation products optimized for building both Private and Public Cloud Infrastructure.
 They provide a secure, scalable, and flexible platform for running both legacy and next generation Cloud Native Applications.
 As the foundation for Oracle’s Public and Managed Clouds, customers benefit from the comprehensive co-engineering which ensures a robust and highly manageable platform that is battle-tested in one of the worlds largest public clouds..
 Unlike many other commercial Linux distributions, Oracle Linux is easy to download and completely free to use, free to distribute, and free to update.
 And Oracle Linux Support levels are simple and low cost, featuring Premier lifetime support, access to additional management tools such as Oracle Enterprise Manager, zero-downtime kernel updates using Ksplice, and access to award-winning Oracle support resources and customer support specialists.

-Oracle Linux is ranked 4th in Operating Systems (OS) for Business with 10 reviews while Red Hat Enterprise Linux (RHEL) is ranked 1st in Operating Systems (OS) for Business with 6 reviews.
-Oracle Linux is rated 8.0, while Red Hat Enterprise Linux (RHEL) is rated 8.6.
-The top reviewer of Oracle Linux writes "Offers leading performance and security for hybrid and multi-cloud deployments".
+Oracle Linux is ranked 5th in Operating Systems (OS) for Business with 13 reviews while Red Hat Enterprise Linux (RHEL) is ranked 1st in Operating Systems (OS) for Business with 6 reviews.
+Oracle Linux is rated 7.8, while Red Hat Enterprise Linux (RHEL) is rated 8.6.
+The top reviewer of Oracle Linux writes "Reliable, with good technical support, but it works well only with Oracle products ".
 On the other hand, the top reviewer of Red Hat Enterprise Linux (RHEL) writes "Has a standard file system layout so it's easy to navigate".
 Oracle Linux is most compared with Ubuntu Linux, CentOS, Oracle Solaris, SUSE Linux Enterprise and Windows Server, whereas Red Hat Enterprise Linux (RHEL) is most compared with SUSE Linux Enterprise, Windows Server, CentOS, Ubuntu Linux and Windows 10.
 See our Oracle Linux vs. Red Hat Enterprise Linux (RHEL) report.

 See our list of best Operating Systems (OS) for Business vendors.